hashicorp/terraform-website/content/source/docs/enterprise-beta/users-teams-organizations/index.html.md

 Terraform Enterprise.

 **Users** are individual members of an organization.
 They belong to teams which are granted permissions to an organization’s workspaces.
-Users can also be added directly to a workspace by being added as a collaborator.

 **Teams** are groups of users that reflect your company's group structure.
 Organization owners can create teams and manage membership.